HlynurBerg/Sphero_Robot/README.md

 I takes advantage of the Sphero SDK to enable real-time control of the robot, and the OpenCV library to process video data from the Raspberry Pi camera.
 With the use of TOF distance sensors, the robot is able to detect obstacles and stop automatically.
 It is also able to track a specified color and follow it.

 ## System Requirements
-- Windows with SDL (Simple DirectMedia Layer), boost and opencv library.
+- Windows with SDL (Simple DirectMedia Layer), boost and opencv library (installed through vcpkg).
-- Raspberry Pi with Python 3.9, and necessary libraries (cv2, imutils, numpy, etc.).
+- Raspberry Pi Zero with Python 3.9, and necessary libraries (cv2, imutils, numpy, etc.).

 ## Installation
 - Clone the repository